aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 - **Incorrect page dimensions** – make sure the dimensions are expressed in pixels (or use `Length.fromInches`).
 - **Missing fonts** – embed required fonts in the EPUB or install them on the JVM host to avoid fallback.
 - **Large files** – for very large EPUBs, increase the JVM heap (`-Xmx`) to prevent `OutOfMemoryError`.
+- **Aspose HTML licensing** – ensure you have a valid license loaded before conversion; otherwise the trial watermark will appear.

 ## Conclusion

 By leveraging **Aspose HTML Save Options**, you gain precise control over how an EPUB is rendered to XPS.
-The steps above show you how to set page size, background color, and perform the conversion with just a few lines of Java code.
+The steps above show you how to **how to convert EPUB**, set **page dimensions**, change the background, and perform the conversion with just a few lines of Java code.
 Integrate this pattern into your batch processing pipelines to automate publishing tasks efficiently.

 ## Frequently Asked Questions